Book of Proverbs

-Proverbs is not merely an anthology but a "collection of collections" relating to a pattern of life which lasted for more than a millennium.
-It is an example of the biblical wisdom literature, and raises questions of values, moral behaviour, the meaning of human life, and right conduct, and its theological foundation is that "the fear of God (meaning submission to the will of God) is the beginning of wisdom".
-Wisdom is praised for her role in creation; God acquired her before all else, and through her he gave order to chaos; and since humans have life and prosperity by conforming to the order of creation, seeking wisdom is the essence and goal of life.
+Proverbs is not merely an anthology but a "collection of collections" relating to a pattern of life that lasted for more than a millennium.
+It is an example of Biblical wisdom literature and raises questions about values, moral behavior, the meaning of human life, and right conduct, and its theological foundation is that "the fear of God is the beginning of wisdom."
+Wisdom is personified and praised for her role in creation; God created her before all else and gave order to chaos through her.
+As humans have life and prosperity by conforming to the order of creation, seeking wisdom is the essence and goal of life.

+The book of Proverbs is divided into sections: the initial invitation to acquire wisdom, another section focused mainly on contrasting the wise and the fool, and the third being moral discourses on various topics.
+Chapters 25–29 discuss justice, the wicked, and the rich and poor; chapter 30 introduces the "sayings of Agur" on creation and divine power.

+Recent research on the book of Proverbs has taken two main approaches.
+Some scholars argue that different sections of the book originate from various periods, with chapters 1–9 and (30–)31 being the latest and final redaction dated to the late Persian or Hellenistic periods, while others focus on the book's received form, analyzing its overall meaning first.

 Structure

 The superscriptions divide the collections as follows: